WordPress/gutenberg/docs/how-to-guides/block-tutorial/writing-your-first-block-type.md

 A couple of things to note when creating your blocks:

 -   A block name must be prefixed with a namespace specific to your plugin.
 This helps prevent conflicts when more than one plugin registers a block with the same name.
-In this example, the namespace is `gutenberg-examples`.
+In this example, the namespace is `block-development-examples`.

 -   Block names _must_ include only lowercase alphanumeric characters or dashes and start with a letter.
 Example: `my-plugin/my-custom-block`.